Click the questions below to view answers.

 In addition to counting toward the Blount minor, do Blount courses satisfy any other University requirements?

 Yes.
 The two first-year Blount Foundations seminars (BUI 101 & 102) also satisfy the six-hour foundations requirement for the Honors College.
-In addition, BUI 101 satisfies 3 hours of the University common core requirement in humanities and fine arts (HU, L and FA) and BUI 102 satisfies 3 hours of the University common core requirement in history and social and behavioral sciences (HI and SB).
+In addition, BUI 101 satisfies 3 hours of the University common core requirement in humanities (HU) and BUI 102 satisfies 3 hours of the University common core requirement in social and behavioral sciences (SB).
 Finally, taken together, BUI 101 & 102 satisfy the common core sequence requirement.
 Call this a fourfer.

 You must, you must.
 The only dispensations are on medical grounds or if you commute from your parents’ home.
 Space is not simply the backdrop against which thought and living occur, it is part of what occurs and how.
-A substantial part of the Blount educational experiment is putting a group of curious, enthusiastic, motivated students in one place and seeing what happens.
+A crucial part of the Blount educational experiment is putting a group of curious, enthusiastic, motivated students in one place and seeing what happens.
 Having students live in the same space is requisite to the intellectual and social improvisation that characterizes the program and to the building of community that is at the center of Blount’s mission.
+After the first year, students may return to live in the dorm either as Blount Mentors (a cadre of upper class students that mentor incoming first years) or as RAs.
+Alternately, they may elect to live off campus.

 Possibly.
 The recent growth of the University has reduced the number of dorm rooms available to returning students, however as a living learning community Blount students enjoy priority in this respect.
 Students wishing to return to the dorm after their first year may apply to return and must be willing to serve as a Blount Mentor to incoming students.